-It was connected to the pyramid via a long causeway, which was often roofed.
-And today scholars call these Valley Temples.
-But their exact purpose remains unclear.
+It was connected to the pyramid via a long causeway which was often roofed.
+While today scholars call these Valley Temples, their exact purpose remains unclear.
 Perhaps they were used for some kind of purification rituals for visitors entering the sacred precinct.

 KHAFRE’S VALLEY TEMPLE: The Valley Temple of Khafre is totally unique in that it hardly features any of the architectural elements covered down below.
 Not only does Khafre’s Valley Temple lack any sort of inscriptions, but it was entirely made of huge monolithic stones.

 While many later Egyptian temples were certainly monumental in size, later builders would never try building with such massive stones again.